Shaw University: A Living/Learning Community

 The Counseling Center’s focus is to maintain the emotional and psychological wellbeing of our students.
 In order for our students to succeed in their chosen fields of study they have to be free of emotional and psychological distress.
 Stress, depression, relationship issues, and dependencies are major factors in our students’ failure to compete academically.
 The Counseling Center endeavors to plan, organize, implement and evaluate programs that provide for personal-social counseling, referral services and general guidance that helps to prepare and accommodate students to college life and ultimately retention and graduation.
 The Counseling Center is committed to providing confidential services for our diverse population who otherwise might not have or take the opportunity to receive these services.

-To attain the outcomes identified in the mission statement, the Counseling Center established
+To attain the outcomes identified in the mission statement, the Counseling Center established the following goals:

 - Expand current programs to insure that all students are served.